DanRed22/danredlandingpage/README.md

 3. copy public and src files to new app
 4. npm start

+#About
+This small project was made as a sample artist page for DANRED / Angelou Sereño.
+Made using React.

    ---------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).